Assistant Professor of Physics

 He served as a convener of the CDF experiment jet energy and resolution group convener from 2005 to 2006 and as a convener of the CDF QCD physics group from 2007 and 2008.
 From 2009 to 2010, he led the data quality monitoring and physics validation of jets and missing Et in the CMS experiment, and from 2011 until 2013 he served as a convener of the CMS MET working group.
 From 2013, he leads the CMS SUSY future analysis group.
 He is also a 2013 CMS LPC fellow.

 The LHC has already marked a major discovery, which is the discovery of the Higgs-like boson; however, it has a great potential to produce more exciting physics results in the coming years.
-He is expecting that he will find some signature of physics beyond the Standard Model in the upcoming CMS experiment data together with 3000 collaborators.
+He is expecting that he will find some signature of physics beyond the Standard Model in the upcoming CMS experiment data taking re-starting from 2015 together with 3000 collaborators.

 Experimental Particle Physics

 The Large Hadron Collider (LHC) at CERN